Area Program in Poetry Writing

-The Poetry Writing Area Program is a two-year course of study.
-The Program is small and admission is competitive.
+The Area Program in Poetry Writing is a two-year course of study.
+The program is small and admission is competitive.
 Students apply in the spring semester of their second year.
-After the student is admitted, she or he must declare a major in English, though the requirements for the Poetry Writing concentration differ from the requirements for a standard major.
+After the student is admitted, she or he must declare a major in English, though the requirements for the poetry writing concentration differ from the requirements for a standard major.

 Committed to the conviction that close reading and creative writing are inextricably and essentially linked, the program requires its students to complete

 - the prerequisites for the English major, which are one ENGL 2500-level course (except ENGL 2559) with a grade of C- or better, or any two upper-division courses in the department (3000-level or above, in literature not creative writing), with an average grade of B across those courses

 As well as 30 hours of upper-level coursework in English, including:

 - Twelve hours of upper-level poetry writing (ENCW) courses or independent studies in creative writing (3000-level or above)